Mentors

 “No!”
 She was now hugging Jay with the same gentle passion he had just witnessed.

 “You are not going anywhere.”
 Frenchy laughed.
-“I’ll get the rest of the stuff, you and Mama get to know each other - but no gambling on the hockey.”
+“I’ll get the rest of the stuff; you and Mama get to know each other – but don’t gamble with her on the hockey.”

 “Hockey?
 It’s the middle of August.”

 “That won’t stop my Mama, she bets on the replays.
-Fais attention Jay.”
+Fais attention Jay.
+Careful.”

-That night, after the ‘burnt chicken’ and cooler beer, or as Frenchy called it - The Feast Of Pierre - the tough street thug; the brilliant and beautiful Mama; and the aimless lost soul sat around the picnic table teaching each other card games, drinking Canadians and singing and dancing along with Gilles Vigneault on Mama’s brand new stereo album.
+That night, after the burned-up chicken and icy cooler beer’, or as Frenchy called it - The Feast Of The Little Beast - the tough street scrapper; the brilliant and beautiful Mama; and the lost Anglo-boy, sat around the picnic table teaching each other card games, drinking Canadians and singing and dancing to Gilles Vigneault on Mama’s brand new stereo album.

 They all went to bed, eventually.